Environmental and

 Texas Trees Foundation

-In March, Atmos Energy sponsored Tennessee Tree Day, an annual event organized by the Tennessee Environmental Council.
-This year, 149 volunteer pick-up sites distributed more than 100,000 trees to 8,200 participants, and more than 20,000 volunteers planted them statewide.
+Each March, Atmos Energy sponsors Tennessee Tree Day, an annual event organized by the Tennessee Environmental Council.
+Each year, hundreds of pick-up sites distribute more than 100,000 trees to about 20,000 volunteers who plant them statewide.
+Atmos Energy employees planted trees and raised awareness of how to safely plant a tree by contacting 811 to have underground utility-owned lines marked before digging.

 Facilities

 Atmos Energy works to reduce its Scope 2 GHG emissions by improving the energy efficiency of our facilities and utilizing alternative energy sources.
-To facilitate this objective, we implemented a process during fiscal year 2022 to enhance our monitoring of electricity consumption across all facilities.
-This system will enable us to assess our Scope 2 emissions from electricity usage more accurately and to identify additional opportunities to enhance efficiencies and reduce emissions.
+To facilitate this objective, we implemented a process to monitor electricity consumption across all of our facilities in 2023.
+This system helps us assess our Scope 2 emissions from electricity usage more accurately and identify opportunities to enhance efficiencies and reduce emissions.

 Sustainable Facility Design

-We have designed and built 15 LEED-certified[1] buildings, with three more certifications currently pending and two more buildings under development.
-The sustainable design of these buildings helps us avoid annual emissions of approximately 843 metric tons of carbon dioxide, 6.9 kg of sulfur dioxide, and 3.2 kg of nitrous oxide.
-Additionally, we estimate that our LEED-certified buildings reduce water usage by about 50 to 60% annually.
+We have designed and built 17 LEED-certified[1] buildings, with three more certifications currently pending and two more buildings under development.
+The sustainable design of these buildings helps us avoid annual emissions of approximately 843 mtCO2e, 6.9 kg of sulfur dioxide, and 3.2 kg of nitrous oxide.
+Additionally, we estimate that our LEED-certified buildings reduce water usage by about 50% to 60% annually.

 Alternative Energy Sourcing

-We currently source approximately 5% of total purchased electricity from renewables.
+We source approximately 5% of total purchased electricity from renewables.
 Additionally, we installed our first onsite solar panels at our Fort Worth and Haslet offices.
-We are in the process of evaluating other facilities for solar installation.
+We are evaluating other facilities for solar installation.

 [1] LEED (Leadership in Energy and Environmental Design) certification is a globally recognized symbol of sustainability achievement and leadership, providing standards for “green” buildings. https://www.usgbc.org/leed